seahorse-ai-ryan/brush/docs/technical-deep-dive/extending-brush.md

 **Using Brush Crates:**

 1. Add the desired Brush crates (e.g., `brush-render`, `brush-dataset`) as dependencies in your `Cargo.toml`.
 You might point to the Git repository directly or a published version if available.
 2. Interact with the public APIs exposed by these crates.
+Refer to the **[API Reference](../api-reference.md)** for guidance on generating and navigating the detailed `rustdoc`.
 3. Note that you will need to manage the setup of `wgpu` and potentially `egui` or `Burn` in your own application if using those components directly.

 ## 3.y.3 Automation, Scripting, and Services